calint/glos/src/application/README.md

 # table of contents
-* `configuration.hpp` contains constants and global variables used by engine and game
+* `configuration.hpp` contains constants used by engine and game
 * `application.hpp` contains game logic and implements the interface to engine
   - `application_init()` called at init
   - `application_on_update_done()` called after objects have been updated and collisions resolved. may create and change state of objects